They say, “Don’t judge a book by its cover,” but people sure do judge a brand by its website!

 3. Visit A Marketplace

-Websites that sell themes, template designs, and more are known as marketplaces.
+Websites that sell themes, template designs, and more are marketplaces.
 You can browse through a vast collection and even look for free templates.

 4. Use A Default Template